dotnet/performance/docs/prerequisites.md

 ## Clone

-This repository is **independent of CoreFX and CoreCLR repositories!**  So this is the only repository you need to clone.
+This repository is **independent of [dotnet/runtime](https://github.com/dotnet/runtime) repository!**  So this is the only repository you need to clone.

 ```cmd
 git clone https://github.com/dotnet/performance.git